shunichironomura/capsula/README.md

     return pi
 ```

-Let's say you call the above function with `main(1000000)`.
-Then, the following files will be created in the capsule directory:
+If you call the above function with `main(1000000)`, the following files will be created in the capsule directory:

-Example of `pre-run-info.json`:
+`pre-run-info.json`:

 ```json
 {